AppOmni-Labs/event-maturity-matrix/README.md

 ## License

-Distributed under the terms of the [MIT license][LICENSE.md], _Event Maturity Matrix_ is free and open source software.
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

 ## Security